Otolaryngologist in Beverly Hills

 - Nose and Sinuses: Sinusitis, allergies, polyps, smell disorders, and deviated septums.

 Some otolaryngologists treat snoring and sleep apnea.
 Some specialize in areas like head and neck surgery or otology/neuro-otology/audiology (ears, balance, and tinnitus).
+Some ENT’s are pediatric, focusing on children and resolving conditions such as lip & tongue ties, tonsil and adenoid reduction.
 Others are also facial cosmetic surgeons who can improve appearances through reconstructive or cosmetic surgery.

-Los Angeles otolaryngologist Dr. Kayem treats all of the issues listed above, and specializes in snoring and sleep apnea.
-Utilizing state-of the-art, noninvasive treatments.
+Dr. Marc Kayem is an otolaryngologist serving Greater Los Angeles.
+He specializes in snoring and sleep apnea.
+Utilizing state-of the-art, minimally invasive treatments.
 Dr. Kayem has been helping people (and their partners) sleep better for more than twenty-five years.
 His treatments relieve snoring and sleep apnea without surgical intervention or CPAP machines, are performed in-office; and often take less than an hour.

-Dr. Kayem also has a thriving cosmetic surgery practice with locations in Beverly Hills, Mammoth Lakes, Las Vegas, and the Cayman Islands.
+Dr. Kayem also has a thriving cosmetic surgery practice with locations in Beverly Hills, Mammoth Lakes and Las Vegas.
 You’ll reap an extra benefit by choosing a doctor who’s both an otolaryngologist and a cosmetic surgeon as all procedures are performed with the utmost care for your health and your looks.

 - Sleep apnea – A lack of sleep affects the rest of your body and can contribute to serious health conditions such as inflammation, high blood pressure, and even cancer.